 Lisa wrote America’s go-to memoir writing guide, Shimmering Images: A Handy Little Guide to Writing Memoir, and the literary nonfiction story Hawk Flies Above: Journey to the Heart of the Sandhills, which won comparisons to the writing of Annie Dillard.

 Hawk Flies Above: Journey to the Heart of the Sandhills combines personal writing with natural history about the Sandhills region of the Nebraska.
 Lisa uses a return to the Sandhills to put her life back in orbit, but soon discovers the land itself needs healing: the waters of the Ogallala Aquifer are threatened by farming practices.
-Both books are published by St. Martin’s Press in New York.
+Both of Lisa’s books are published by St. Martin’s Press in New York.

 Lisa earned degrees from Reed College and the University of Iowa.

-She comes from a line of accomplished Nebraskans: Congressman J. N. Norton, District Judge William H. Norton, and Evelyn Norton Lincoln, President John F. Kennedy’s personal secretary.
+Lisa comes from a line of accomplished Nebraskans: Congressman J. N. Norton, District Judge William H. Norton, and Evelyn Norton Lincoln, President John F. Kennedy’s personal secretary.

 Nancy Rogers Sayre, Lisa’s mother, grew up in New England and Chicago, part of the Long Island Sayre family, descended from Thomas Sayre who settled New York in the 1600s.
-(F. Scott Fitzgerald’s wife Zelda was part of the Sayre clan, too!)
+(F. Scott Fitzgerald’s wife Zelda was part of the Sayre clan, too.)